 The only game in which Butka is specifically mentioned by The Sporting News, he actually didn’t play.
 Browns pitcher Nels Potter got frustrated when he gave up a seventh inning rally and took it out on George Case.
 Case didn’t take kindly to getting plunked, so he yelled out to Potter – who met Case halfway to first base.
 At that point, Case landed a quality right hand and both benches cleared.
-Case and Potter were both ejected, as was our man Ed Butka – who was tossed for indescriminately joining into the fray, suggesting that the best contact Butka made in 1945 was with a Browns player.
+Case and Potter were both ejected, as was our man Ed Butka – who was tossed for indiscriminately joining into the fray, suggesting that the best contact Butka made in 1945 was with a Browns player.
 Case, for what it’s worth, injured his shoulder and missed a week of games.
 (Povich, Shirly.
 “Griff Spending to Duck Cellar”, TSN, 8/31/1944 – pg.
 6.)

 Butka’s hitting in the majors wasn’t top notch, and he was out of baseball for a short while.
 He came back to play a season at New London, and then New Brunswick in 1947 and 1948 – in 1947, he was a player/manager for a team that finished 50 – 67.

 At this point, Butka came home.
-Returning to Canonsburg, he became a dispatcher for the borough and lived the suburban life.
+Returning to Canonsburg, he became a dispatcher for the borough, played semi-pro baseball locally, and lived the suburban life.
 He had married Helen Mae Meeks after the 1944 season – now they came home and had five kids.
 Evenings and weekends, Butka coached community baseball teams, or worked the garden and played golf.
 In 2001, he was inducted into the Washington/Greene County Chapter of the Pennsylvania Hall of Fame.
 Less than two months after the death of his wife, Helen, Butka met his demise on April 21, 2005 and was laid to rest in the grounds of his hometown.